 Once upon a time there was the biggest tree in the world.
-It was like a village or a town to the ape like creature who lived in the tree.
-It was rare for anyone to ever touch the ground.
+It was a village to the ape like creature who lived there.
+It was rare for anyone to climb down to the ground.
 “It’s dangerous down there”, they would say.

-On an early spring morning the apes were awakened by a strange noise.
+On an early summer morning the apes were awakened by a strange noise.
 Buzzing.
 Grinding.
 A few young apes hurried up through the branches to wake the elders.

 “Hairless apes are sawing the tree!” they yelped.
 The bravest moved to the lower branches to look.
 Indeed, a group of hairless apes were using a machine to cut into the enormous tree trunk.
 The apes looked at each other.

 “It will take years for them to saw through that”, said Threepot, a slow talking orangutan.
 “Maybe if we ignore them they will go away”.

 But an hour later, the noise was unbearable.
 Figgledump The Wise liked to read in the mornings, and was the first to complain.
 But others joined the chorus.

 “No problem in the history of the tree has ever gone away by ignoring it”, insisted Figgledump.
 “And who knows what damage is being done to the entire tree”.
 “And we can’t hear ourselves think”, said an ape on a nearby branch.